HaiderMoeen/HaiderMoeen/README.md

 ## 👨‍💻 About Me

-I am a passionate final-year Computer Science student at LUMS, experienced in full-stack development, UI/UX design, and problem solving.
+I am a passionate final-year Computer Science student at LUMS (Lahore University of Management Sciences), experienced in full-stack development, UI/UX design, and problem solving.
 I enjoy building impactful projects and continuously learning new technologies.

 ---